 Participating in an exposure assessment will help you and your community better understand the extent of environmental exposures to PFAS.
 A random selection of households impacted by PFAS in their drinking water will be identified.
 If your household is selected to participate, you will receive a letter in the mail from CDC/ATSDR explaining the exposure assessment and registration process.
 You will also get a phone call from a representative who can answer questions and register you and other members of your household interested in participating.
 Household members are eligible if they are 3 years of age or older, do not have a bleeding disorder and are not anemic, and have lived in the recruitment area since January 20, 2015.
 Inclusion of children in the exposure assessment is dependent on parent or legal guardian consent.

 CDC/ATSDR began an exposure assessment in Westfield in summer 2019.
 Recruitment took approximately 6 weeks.
 CDC/ATSDR was in Westfield from September 4 through September 17, 2019 to test participants.

-Currently, CDC/ATSDR are analyzing environmental and biological samples in Hampden County.
-Individual results will be mailed to participants as soon as is possible.
+CDC/ATSDR completed the analysis of environmental and biological samples.
+Individual test results were mailed to participants on May 8, 2020.
+If you participated in the exposure assessment and have not received your individual test results, please contact ATSDR at PFAS@cdc.gov.
 CDC and ATSDR will write a final report summarizing the findings and recommendations for the community and present the results at a public meeting.